shanevanheerden/shanevanheerden.github.io/_news/announcement_3.md

 inline: false
 ---

-From June 23rd to 26th, 2019, I had the incredible opportunity to attend the 30th European Conference on Operational Research (EURO) at University College Dublin, Dublin Ireland.
+From June 23rd to 26th, 2019, I had the incredible opportunity to attend the <a href='https://euro2019.euro-online.org/'>30th European Conference on Operational Research</a> (EURO) at University College Dublin, Dublin Ireland.
 As a PhD researcher, I was excited to present my research findings and explore the latest ideas and advancements in the fields of Operations Research and Machine Learning.

 One of the highlights of the conference was hearing William Cook's plenary talk about the history of the Traveling Salesman Problem and his co-authored Concorde solving method.
 The Traveling Salesman Problem is a classic optimization problem in which a salesman must visit a given set of cities, each only once, and return to his starting point, while minimizing the total distance traveled.
 Cook's Concorde method is a cutting-edge optimization algorithm that can find the exact solution to the Traveling Salesman Problem for small to medium-sized instances, and it was fascinating to hear about the history of this problem and its solution.